dwyl/PWA-Liveview/README.md

 [<img width="913" alt="Screenshot 2024-12-29 at 09 51 54" src="https://github.com/user-attachments/assets/70f5ba5c-65cc-4fe1-82ce-26f6335c1396" />](https://web.dev/learn/pwa/workbox)

-However, unless you are very experienced with `Workbox`, it is safer to optin for `Vite` when you want to setup a Servce Worker.
+However, unless you are very experienced in working with `Workbox` directly, it is safer to optin for `Vite` when you want to use `Workbox`.
 It will generate the "sw.js" from your "vite.config.js" file for you.

 This second point is valid for any `LiveView` webapp.
 You should use_ dynamic imports for code splitting_.